pulumi/pulumi/docs/design/stacks.md

 * Pick your favorite LumiLang language.
 * Create a new project folder in your workspace.
 * Create a Lumifile (`Lumi.yaml`) containing the top-level metadata.
-* Install any dependencies using the `lumi get` command line.
+* Install any dependencies using the `pulumi get` command line.
 * Author stacks by subclassing the `Stack` base class in the Lumi SDK.
-* Build the package using `lumi build`, rinse and repeat, and then publish it.
+* Build the package using `pulumi build`, rinse and repeat, and then publish it.

 For illustration purposes within this document, we shall choose Lumi's JavaScript subset, LumiJS.
 Please also note that, though metadata examples are in YAML, it is generally valid to use JSON instead if preferred.